Survey says grandparents humiliating their grandkids on social media

 So I don’t look at her Facebook, ever.
 And I don’t think she looks at my Facebook page.
 It probably doesn’t reflect the grandma she knows.

 Here’s the big secret uncovered by a recent survey: Many grandkids secretly want to un-friend their grandparents — as many as 54% have thought this.

 In our world today, where teens and young adults have moved past phones to communicate, text messages and Facebook postings make that the preferred way to keep up with grandkids.
 Social-network sites, such as Facebook, are changing the way we interact with one another, with our kids and grandkids.

 Facebook has pros and cons for grandparents.
 It makes staying connected with grandkids a snap, especially for those who live at a distance.
+For a much easier way to get in touch with your love ones, you can get more likes and followers on sites like, consider BuyLikes.com, so they can search you right away and your name will pop-up on top.
 It’s simple enough that those who aren’t tech savvy can handle it.
 Still, these interactions come with some hazards.

 The national survey, conducted by Visiting Angels, which provides in-home support to seniors, found that as many as half of teens wish someone would sit down and show their grandparents how and when to use Facebook.